rapidez/docs/src/5.x/configuration.md

 ## Customer Token Lifetime

 By default, the customer token lifetime is set to 1 hour in Magento, so a customer needs to log in again when the token expires in Rapidez.
 It's recommended to raise the expiration to, for example, 24 hours.
+See:

-See: Stores > Configuration > Services > OAuth > Access Token Expiration.
+- Stores > Configuration > Services > OAuth > Access Token Expiration
+- Stores > Configuration > Services > Magento Web API > JWT Authentication > Customer JWT Expires In

 ## Customer Data Lifetime